Professor of Innate Immunity

-Clare Bryant is interested in taking PhD students.
+Clare Bryant is accepting applications for PhD students.

 Clare Bryant is available for consultancy.

 Clare graduated in biochemistry before training as a vet in London.
 She was funded by the Wellcome Trust for her PhD (in London) before moving to the William Harvey Research Institute for 4 years as a Wellcome postdoctoral fellow.
 She then moved to Cambridge as a Wellcome Trust Career Development Fellow where she is now Professor of Innate Immunity and a Wellcome Trust Investigator.

 Subject groups/Research projects